MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Character_Encoding.md

 ## Changing the default encoding

-PowerShell has two default variables that can be used to change the default encoding behavior.
+PowerShell has three default variables that can be used to change the default encoding behavior.

 - `$PSDefaultParameterValues`
 - `$OutputEncoding`
+- `$PSApplicationOutputEncoding`

 For more information, see [about_Preference_Variables][05].